-- §2.
+§2.
 The tuition fee rate for courses not leading to an academic degree is determined by the University.
-Students can obtain information regarding the fee rate from the Continuing Education Department. - CAPAES applicants who spread their course over several years pay a one-time registration fee but must pay the relevant administrative costs and tuition fees each year. - §3.
-Tuition fees can be paid only by bank transfer or debit card.
-In exceptional circumstances, they can be paid by credit card, with any associated credit card fees charged to the student. - §4.
-When students register for the first time, they receive the following documents: - ⇒ the complete study programme; - ⇒ the UMONS Study Regulations, including the Assessment Panel Policy and Examination Regulations;
+Students can obtain information regarding the fee rate from the Continuing Education Department.

+CAPAES applicants who spread their course over several years pay a one-time registration fee but must pay the relevant administrative costs and tuition fees each year.

-- \Rightarrow the UMONS IT Charter; - ⇒ the regulations on intellectual property, protection and exploitation of the results of research conducted at or under the responsibility of UMONS;
+- §3.
+Tuition fees can be paid only by bank transfer, debit card, or by using the online payment tool available on the MyUMONS space. - §4.
+When students register for the first time, they receive the following documents: - the complete study programme; - the UMONS Study Regulations, including the Assessment Panel Policy and Examination Regulations; - the UMONS IT Charter; - the regulations on intellectual property, protection and exploitation of the results of research conducted at or under the responsibility of UMONS; - information about the terms of financial intervention.